Władysław Godik: Biography

-In 1942 Godik joined the Red Army.
-He was wounded in battle; after recovering he performed in Moscow, after 1944 in the Polish Army Theatre in Lodz; from 1946 until his death he acted at the Polish Theatre in Warsaw, where he died in 1952.
+In 1942, Godik joined the Red Army and was wounded in battle.
+After recovering he performed in Moscow and after 1944 in the Polish Army Theatre in Lodz.
+From 1946 until his death he acted at the Polish Theatre in Warsaw, where he died in 1952.
+His best-known film role is the tailor Liberman in Border Street directed by Aleksander Ford in 1948.
+By order of President of Poland, Bolesław Bierut issued on September 10, 1952, he was awarded the Officer's Cross of the Order of Polonia Restituta for his merits in the field of culture and art.

+Death

+Godik died on December 18, 1952, aged 60, and was buried in the Avenue of the Meritorious at the Powązki Military Cemetery in Warsaw.
+He was survived by his son, Giora Godik.